Marine mammal sensory system evolution

 Evolution of Development

 Does development inform on the evolution of novel sensory or feeding structures such as the biosonar apparatus in toothed whales, or baleen in baleen whales?
 Although we can't perform actual evo-devo experiments on marine mammals because of their protected status, we can peek into their developmental story using staining techniques to enhance contrast in CT scans of wet museum specimens to better visualize the development of tissues.
-I am currently seeking funding to acquire the data to test hypotheses on the development and evolution of unique aquatic sensory adaptations, like the biosonar apparatus in toothed whales, and including changes in the brain and inner ears in cetaceans and pinnipeds.
+I will begin a Humboldt Foundation Postdoctoral Fellowship in Frankfurt (Senckenberg Museum of Natural History) in the fall of 2019 to acquire the data for testing hypotheses on the development and evolution of unique aquatic sensory adaptations, like the biosonar apparatus in toothed whales, and including changes in the brain and inner ears in cetaceans and pinnipeds.